 With the vast sea of information that is growing every day, most organizations are looking toward Cloud-based solutions to collect, store and work on their data.
 Furthermore, the ETL process is necessary to convert the data collected from numerous sources into a common format that is accepted by the Data Warehouse.
 AWS Glue is one such ETL tool.

 Are you looking to learn more about Amazon Glue and its fitment for your ETL needs?
 If yes, you have landed on the right post.
 This blog helps you decode some of the key aspects to consider while evaluating this tool (or any ETL solution for that matter): Glue’s Features, Pricing, Use Cases, and Limitations.
 Before we dive in, let us try to understand a little about the ETL process itself.
-This will set some more context and help appreciate the features of Glue better.

 Table of Contents